Discriminating among interpretations for the $X(2900)$ states: Discriminating among models

 The results (which we explain further below) are summarised in Table~\ref{tab:me}.
 In the first row we give the general expressions for the matrix elements \rf{eq:wea}-\rf{eq:wec}.
 The remaining entries in the table, which give the corresponding matrix elements for particular models, can be obtained from these general expressions by specifying $\lambda_1$ and $\lambda_0$.

 We consider two classes of model.
-Firstly, the $X(2900)$ states could arise due to triangle diagrams, through scattering processes such as $\D^*K^*\to \dka$ or $\D_1 K\to \dka$, driven by quark exchange (Sec.~\ref{sec:tra}), pion exchange (Sec.~\ref{sec:trb}), or effective field theory interactions (Sec.~\ref{sec:trc}).
-In these cases, the operator $O$ represents a direct scattering process from an intermediate flavour state (such as $\dkb$) to a final state (such as $\dka$).
+Firstly, the $X(2900)$ states could arise due to triangle diagrams, through scattering processes such as $\D^*K^*\to \dka$ or $\D_1 K\to \dka$. {We consider a number of possible models for the scattering process:} quark exchange (Sec.~\ref{sec:tra}), pion exchange (Sec.~\ref{sec:trb}), and effective field theory interactions (Sec.~\ref{sec:trc}).
+In these cases, the operator $O$ represents a direct scattering process from an intermediate flavour state (such as $\dkb$) to a final state (such as $\dka$). {We are assuming in these scenarios that the interactions are sufficiently weak as to be described by the perturbative, one-loop triangle diagram.}

-In the second class of models, the $X(2900)$ states are resonances with $I=0$ or $I=1$ (Sec.~\ref{sec:trd}).
+In the second class of models, the $X(2900)$ states are resonances with $I=0$, $I=1$ {or mixed isospin} (Sec.~\ref{sec:trd}).
 Our results do not distinguish the dynamical origin of these resonances which could be, for example, molecular or tetraquark in nature.
-Unlike the triangle diagram scenario, in this set up the operator $O$ does not represent a direct scattering, but instead projects out the $I=0$ or $I=1$ components of the intermediate state (such as $\dkb$) and final state (such as $\dka$).
-We also consider the possibility that the $X(2900)$ states have mixed isospin.
+Unlike the triangle diagram scenario, {here the interactions are strong and non-perturbative.} In this set up the operator $O$ does not represent a direct scattering, but instead projects out the {isospin} components of the intermediate state (such as $\dkb$) and final state (such as $\dka$).

+{Note that the same interactions we consider for the triangle scenario -- quark exchange, pion exchange, and effective field theory interactions -- could, if sufficiently strong, give rise to resonances.
+We are making no claim as to which scenario (triangle versus resonance) is most relevant to each type of interaction.
+The reason we consider different interactions separately within the triangle scenario is just that, in that case, they each have a different pattern of production and decay branching fractions.
+In the resonance scenario, on the other hand, the pattern of branching fractions is sensitive to the isospin of the state, but not to the underlying interactions.}